talkable/talkable-docs/source/android_sdk.rst

 Talkable Android SDK
 ####################

-Talkable has an Andoid framework enabling you to use Talkable in Andoid Apps.
+Talkable has an Android framework enabling you to use Talkable in Andoid Apps.
 Once integrated you can use the following Talkable capabilities:

 - Display Advocate Share Page (the page itself is built inside Talkable)
 - Share Offer via: